Latest News | Business Briefs Covid: P&W India Provides Oxy Conc, PPE Kits | LatestLY

 The donation is aligned to a larger COVID-19 relief effort by Pratt & Whitney and other Raytheon Technologies companies in India.
 As part of the first tranche of aid – the companies donated 1,000 oxygen concentrators, 1.2 million pieces of PPE, and retrofitted mobile oxygen trucks that can transport nearly 2,70,000 liters of oxygen, the company said.

-********************************** Ruchira Erath announces new range of eco-friendly Li-ion EV batteries * Ruchira Erath, which sells electric vehicle (EV) batteries under flagship Akira, on Thursday announced a new range of eco-friendly Li-ion EV batteries in 2W and 3W power categories to cater to the huge demand for highly durable batteries in this specific segment.
+********************************** Ruchira Green Earth announces new range of eco-friendly Li-ion EV batteries *Ruchira Green Earth, which sells electric vehicle (EV) batteries under flagship Akira, on Thursday announced a new range of eco-friendly Li-ion EV batteries in 2W and 3W power categories to cater to the huge demand for highly durable batteries in this specific segment.

 Equipped with the cutting-edge latest technology and easy to install features, the range offers batteries for e-auto, e-scooter, and e-cycle, and they get fully charged quickly and come with three years full warranty, the company said in a release.